ngrok/ngrok-docs/docs/integrations/curity/sso-oidc.md

 1. Go to dashboard.ngrok.com.
 1. Click **Cloud Edge** > **Edges**
-1. If you don't have an edge already set to add Curity SSO, create a test edge:
+1. If you don't have an edge already set to add Curity Identity Server, create a test edge:
     * Click **New Edge**
     * Click **HTTPS Edge**
     * Click the **pencil icon** next to "no description".
-Enter _Edge with Curity SSO_ as the edge name and click **Save**.
+Enter _Edge with Curity Identity Server_ as the edge name and click **Save**.
 1. On the edge settings, click **OIDC**.
 1. Click **Begin setup** and enter the following: